Greyhound Board of Great Britain: Welfare

-The GBGB recently published its injury and retirement statistics for 2017.
+From 2017, the GBGB published its injury and retirement statistics on an annual basis.
 It also reiterated its commitment to greyhound welfare.

-Greyhound Racing has attracted the interest of animal welfare group for many years.
+Greyhound Racing has attracted the interest of animal welfare groups for many years.
 The GBGB takes part in a number of welfare forums and has good working relations with representatives from other bodies such as the Dogs Trust and Battersea Dogs & Cats Home.
 They also report on welfare to DEFRA and the All-Party Parliamentary Greyhound Group.
-Nevertheless, animal rights activists remain opposed to the sport.

 Regulatory powers

 Any person in the registered sector is subject to the GBGB Rules of Racing and the Directions of the Stewards, who set the standards for greyhound welfare and racing integrity, from racecourse facilities and trainers' kennels to retirement of greyhounds.
 There are Stewards' inquiries, and then disciplinary action is taken against anyone found failing to comply.

 The GBGB have no regulatory power over people or greyhounds that are not registered with them or over Irish racing and breeding.
+It does not govern Northern Irish tracks and therefore has no jurisdiction over them and similarly it did not govern independent tracks, (the last of which closed in March 2025).